History & Mission

-Since its inception in 2005-2006, URIP has attracted students from nearly all the New York area social work schools.
+URIP has attracted students from across New York area social work schools.
 Each year, the breadth and scope of URIP’s work expands resulting in a stronger, more unified student led movement to radically transform social work education.
-URIP aims to strengthen the anti-racist analysis and organizing of students, faculty, and field instructors in NYC schools of social work.
-Since 2005, over 1000 students have participated in the Undoing Racism® Workshop.
+URIP aims to strengthen the anti-racist analysis and organizing skills of students, faculty, and field instructors in NYC schools of social work.
 To date, URIP has graduated 20 interns, who continue the ongoing work of Undoing Racism® in cities and towns around the country.

 Fiercely committed to student led activism and leadership development, all interns are members of the Steering Committee; a non-hierarchical entity which provides direction and support to the project, and assumes a more pronounced leadership role post-graduation.
 We do this work because we believe Undoing Racism Is Possible...One Semester at a Time.